-Rivalled by only Berlin is Munich’s dynamic startup scene.
-Its vibrancy and health is thanks to a tight-knit ecosystem that nicely links startups with universities, research institutes, local government, investors and established companies including the many corporate giants based in the area.
+Munich’s dynamic startup scene is rivalled by only Berlin.
+Its vibrancy and health is built on the foundation of a tight-knit ecosystem that nicely links startups with universities, research institutes, local government, investors and established companies including the many corporate giants based in the area.

 A report by Startup Genome “Global Startup Ecosystem Report (GSER) – Succeeding in the New Era of Technology” values Munich’s startup ecosystem at $4.5 billion and rates Munich as a world leader for young technology companies in the fields of: